embeddeddevroom/fosdem-2023/cfp-announcement.md

-This email is a Call For Participation in the Embedded, Mobile and Automotive Devroom at FOSDEM 2022.
+This email is a Call For Participation in the Embedded, Mobile and Automotive Devroom at FOSDEM 2023.

-Devroom date: 5th & 6th February in FOSDEM Online Venue CFP deadline: Friday, 17th December 2021.
+Devroom date: 4th February in Brussels, Belgium
+CFP deadline: Friday, 2nd December 2022.

-Final speaker confirmation on Friday, December 31th 2021.
+Final speaker confirmation on Friday, December 9th 2022.

 CFP Introduction